camunda/camunda-docs/docs/apis-tools/grpc.md

 message BroadcastSignalRequest {
   // The name of the signal
   string signalName = 1;
   // the signal variables as a JSON document; to be valid, the root of the document must be an
   // object, e.g. { "a": "foo" }. [ "foo" ] would not be valid.
   string variables = 2;
+  // the id of the tenant that owns the signal. string tenantId = 3;
 }
 ```